Is Bruges Worth Visiting In 2025? 15 Best Things To Do & Reasons To Visit

 9. Historium Brugge

 Historium Brugge is a fun interactive museum in the center of Bruges.
+We weren’t going to go there but then it got super rainy and we figured why not?
+I’m glad we did because it was actually a fun activity.
 We followed the interactive Historium Story, which takes you through a series of rooms and uses special effects to take you through a story of medieval Bruges!

 10. Groeninge Museum